 You don’t have to share what you write with anybody.
 You are the only person that you have to please.
 If you want to share it, that’s lovely, but you can keep writing private.
 You can write just to make yourself happy.

-The other thing leading on from that is that you should think about what does make you happy as a reader.
+The other thing leading on from that is that you should think about what makes you happy as a reader.
 If you read and enjoy Harry Potter, then write that sort of story.

 And it doesn’t matter that it’s imitation…